Hypercubed/dynamo/README.md

 const typed = new Typed();
 ```

+Options TBR

 ### Signatures

-Typed-functions are defined using a class with one or more `signature` decorators and the `typed.function` method.
+Typed-functions are defined using a class with one or more `@signature` decorators and the `typed.function` method.

 ```ts
 class Add {